Can Mikey Do For You?

 The Huasteca Potosina in the state of San Luis Potosí has some of the most varied and wondrous scenery in Mexico.
 Within the state of San Luis Potosí, bounded by the towns of Rio Verde to the west, Cd.
 Valles to the east and Tamazunchale to the south, this area has waterfalls, birding and villages where native languages like Nahuatl, Otomi and Teenek are still spoken daily.
-There is excellent birding in general as well as the Sotano de las Golondrinas where thousnads of swallows fly out of a cavern.
+There is excellent birding in general as well as the Sotano de las Golondrinas where thousands of swallows fly out of a cavern.

-The rivers run clear or torquoise and are relatively unspoiled and unpolluted.
+The rivers run clear or turquoise and are relatively unspoiled and unpolluted.
 The rivers are perfect for stand up paddle boarding or SUP, rafting (both gentle and whitewater), swimming or just observing the waterfalls' thundering majesty from the shore.

 The attractions in the Huasteca Potosina are relatively unspoiled and certainly not overrun by hordes of gringos, like in Quintana Roo and Yucatan.
 The gringos (like you and me) who go there are few in number and respectful of the culture.
 To me, this area is on par with Chiapas for natural beauty.
 There are :